hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

     * E-M process is repeated to [maximize log likelihood][6].
   * GMMs vs k-kmeans
     * GMMs considers both mean and variance, while k-means only cares mean.
+    * As we can see from [this example][7], when a model only checks distance, might not cluster the data in the right way.
+GMMs might come to help.
 * [Reference][5]

 ## IDEAS SPARK